 To write from local locations, you configure and launch the adapter in SQL, using either server or foreign stream/table options.
 See Writing to HDFS Using SQL below.
 To write from remote locations, you configure such options using a properties file and launch the agent at the command line.
 See Writing to HDFS Using the ECD Agent below.

 Files can be formatted as CSV, Avro, XML, JSON, or BSON.
-See Writing to Files with the ECD Adapter and Agent for more details.
 These files do not require further formatting in order to be integrated with Hadoop.
 (Once in the Hadoop file system, these files will be accessed by second-level systems such as Hive.
 See https://cwiki.apache.org/confluence/display/Hive/Home for more details on Hive.)

 For adapters, you configure and launch the adapter in SQL, using either server or foreign stream/table options.
-For agents, you configure such options using a properties file and launch the agent at the command line.
-Many of the options for the ECD adapter and agent are common to all I/O systems.
 For more information on creating foreign streams, see the topic CREATE FOREIGN STREAM in the Streaming SQL Reference Guide.